Unibo-StatStudents/Advanced-Time-Series/README.md

 ## Contributing

 Contributions to this repository are welcome!
 If you find any errors, have additional resources to share, or want to improve the notes, please feel free to submit a pull request.
 Your contributions will help make this repository even better for the community.
+This repository is mainly written in Python language, so it will be a good exercise for you to convert the code in R language (or another).

 ## License

 This repository is licensed under the [MIT License](LICENSE).
 Feel free to use the materials, share them, and modify them for your personal or educational purposes.

-If you have any questions or need further assistance, please don't hesitate to reach out.
+If you have any questions or need further assistance, please don't hesitate to reach out. (albertotrashaj31@gmail.com)

 Happy learning!